sandeep45/meme-texter/README.md

 FETCH_TODOS_SUCCESS, FETCH_TODOS_FAILURE, FETCH_TODOS_REQUEST
 response, message, null
-Error component with message and retry button
+Error component with message and retry button write thunks like a curried function in one line export const myAction = (p1, p2) => (dispatch) =>
+    reutrn WebUtil.bla(pa1, pa2).
+        then(response => dispatch( {type: K.t, repsonse}) )
+when new entity is added/deleted the entities reducer will need to add/delete it. also the filters setup to hold list of ids will also need to listen for it and update itself. so page keys in pagination should also listen for delete and remove items from the key do normalization in actions have a schema object for array of schema object. in schema.js file. export const todo = new Schema("todos");
+  export const arrayOfTodos = arrayOf(todo);
+  use as schema.todo & schema.arrayOfTodos when doing normalization
+ use spread operator to do the merge {...state, ...action.response.entities}

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Pagination